Quick answer: Menstrual Migraine

 Mini-prevention timing

 Some clinicians recommend starting preventive measures (magnesium, NSAIDs, or other options) 2-3 days before the expected window - before the threshold is crossed.
 This requires cycle tracking to predict timing.
+The Migraine Detective Telegram bot can help you track your cycle alongside migraine patterns daily.

 Hormonal stabilization options